 To investigate cord blood as a possible solution to a critical public health need: finding appropriate hematopoietic transplants for patients who have no matched bone marrow donors.

-- Makes cord blood available under an Investigational New Drug (IND) exemption from the U.S. Food and Drug Administration (FDA) for children and adults who face a life-threatening illness and need "stem cell" transplants from unrelated donors
+- Makes cord blood available to children and adults who face a life-threatening illness and need "stem cell" transplants from unrelated donors

 - Collects, processes, tests and stores cord blood that mothers donate for use by patients in need

-- Website provides accurate and timely information about cord blood transplants.
+- Website provides basic information about cord blood transplants.

 Population served: Families throughout the U.S. who want to save umbilical cord blood for their children when there is a specific medical indication for banking